 The cloud is a server infrastructure with a well-known address (domain name or IP) on the Internet.
 The cloud functions by way of cloud computing.
 Cloud computing is the delivery of different services through the Internet.
 These resources include tools and applications like data storage, servers, databases, networking, and software.
 The responsibility of cloud varies based on the design of IoT platform and protocol.
 On an IoT platform, the cloud handles operations that are challenging or not feasible for devices or applications.
 Here are some examples:

 - Holding user account info across multiple Devices

 - Establishing a connection between Devices and Apps (given that Devices are typically behind router and firewall, it is challenging to connect it directly, and Apps on Mobile typically do not have a well-known address)

 - Performing complicated operations and keeping Devices to perform only absolutely necessary operations for reducing cost. (less processing > lower the requirement of the hardware > lower cost)

-Cloud typically consists of 3 sub-components:
+The cloud typically consists of three sub-components: